 Learning about the Vehicle:

 Before hitting the road, familiarize yourself with the vehicle’s controls and indicators.
 Locate important features such as the steering wheel, pedals, gear shift, turn signals, headlights, and hazard lights.
 Understand dashboard indicators like the fuel gauge, speedometer, and engine temperature gauge.
-Additionally, learn basic maintenance tasks such as checking oil levels, tire pressure, and brake fluid.
+Additionally, learned basic maintenance tasks such as checking oil levels, tire pressure, and brake fluid.
 Knowing emergency procedures, such as safely pulling over and using hazard lights, is crucial for handling unexpected situations.

 Getting Familiar with Road Signs and Signals: